Governor's Leadership Award Application

 - CCRI has been a member since 1994 of NE PETE, the Northeast Partnership for Environmental Technology Education.
 NE PETE is an organization established to link the region's community and technical colleges with business and industry and the technical resources of state and federal agencies as partners to ensure the availability of a trained and educated environmental technology workforce that is prepared to meet the environmental opportunities and challenges of the 21st century.
 Through NE PETE, CCRI continues to explore ways of integrating practical environmental experience with its technical programs in order to better prepare its students for jobs in today's workplace.

 - Members of the CCRI community are carefully trained in all aspects of pollution prevention, chemical safety and hazardous waste management.
-As dictated by their job duties, campus police officers, science laboratory faculty and paraprofessionals, physical plant personnel and selected student employees have received initial training and are retrained yearly in the Bloodborne Pathogen Standard, Hazardous Substance Release Emergency Response Plan, Spill Prevention, Control and Countermeasure Plan, Personal Protective Equipment, Used Oil Management Plan, Hazardous Substance Right-To-Know Act, Recycling, Latex Product Safety, Chemical Hygiene Plan, Hazardous Waste Management, Hazardous Waste Disposal, Laboratory Safety for Students and Pesticide Management.
+As dictated by their job duties, College Police officers, science laboratory faculty and paraprofessionals, physical plant personnel and selected student employees have received initial training and are retrained yearly in the Bloodborne Pathogen Standard, Hazardous Substance Release Emergency Response Plan, Spill Prevention, Control and Countermeasure Plan, Personal Protective Equipment, Used Oil Management Plan, Hazardous Substance Right-To-Know Act, Recycling, Latex Product Safety, Chemical Hygiene Plan, Hazardous Waste Management, Hazardous Waste Disposal, Laboratory Safety for Students and Pesticide Management.

 - In the background of many of CCRI's environmental and pollution prevention programs is the college's participation is the informational activities offered by Region 1 of the United States EPA.
 Since 1997, a representative from CCRI has attended virtually every EPA meeting in New England on RCRA compliance and environmental management systems for colleges and universities.
 CCRI credits the knowledge gained and the contacts made at these meetings for the advanced state of its environmental programs.
 At the present time, CCRI is discussing whether to participate in the Environmental Management System Pilot Program developed by the University of Massachusetts-Lowell through an EPA-New England grant, in the hopes of becoming a regional example of comprehensive environmental compliance.